 Invariably, within aviation component design, lighter is better— more weight means more fuel, and more fuel means more money.
 It is no different with aircraft connectors, which is why many are now being made from carbon composites and engineered thermoplastics.
 These materials are designed with the strength of carbon fibers and lightweight attributes of plastics or resins.
 They are lighter than the metal connectors that have been used in the past and are designed to be non-flammable and resistant to corrosion.

 In order to achieve maximum durability, and to ensure the electrical connectors are as fail-safe a possible, connectors utilize various contact retention methods.
 This configuration ensures that a cable will not be bumped out of place in turbulence or stress, and that it will not fall out of its connector.
-Electrical connectors also vary in shape depending on the cables involved and the required durability.
+Electrical connectors also vary in shape depending on the types of cables involved and the required durability.
 The contact shape can be circular, rectangular, coaxial, and can act as splices or terminals.

 A few examples of contact retention methods are on-interference locks and contact locks.
 On-interference locks refer to a contact and connector that are housed within a hard, rubber casing.
 This contact retention method is typically seen in wheel wells, or any connectors that are located on the outside of the airframe.
 Contact locks are located on the contact itself.
 They are a locking device that utilizes a spring attachment, which snaps into place when it encounters a ring within the connector.